 - Explore opportunities for future collaboration and partnership.

-Researchers from Australia, Poland, Mexico, the United Kingdom, Vietnam, India, Kenya, Cameroon, Lesotho, Nigeria, Uganda, Zambia and the United States have confirmed their attendance.
-Selected scholars from various regions will present the findings of their most recent research related to religious life.
+Researchers from Australia, Poland, Mexico, the United Kingdom, Vietnam, India, Kenya, Cameroon, Lesotho, Nigeria, Uganda, Zambia and the United States were in attendance.
+Selected scholars from various regions presented the findings of their most recent research related to religious life.

-A session highlighting research conducted by a panel of previous CARA-ASEC Visiting Scholars will also take place, providing a forum to advance the CARA-ASEC Visiting Scholar program.
+A session highlighting research conducted by a panel of previous CARA-ASEC Visiting Scholars also took place and provided a forum to advance the CARA-ASEC Visiting Scholar program.

-In addition, approximately 20 sisters serving in ASEC’s countries of operation will be invited to share their lived experiences of ministering in various communities, assisting in developing contextual research studies that are relevant and useful.
+In addition, approximately 20 sisters serving in ASEC’s countries of operation shared their lived experiences of ministering in various communities, assisting in developing contextual research studies that are relevant and useful.

-Lastly, representatives from the Conrad N. Hilton Foundation will present information regarding their new research portfolio and the development of data centers in Africa.
+Lastly, representatives from the Conrad N. Hilton Foundation presented information regarding their new research portfolio and the development of data centers in Africa.